ognus/tomekkolasa.com/content/drafts/javascript/json-stringify-usecases.md

 ### toJSON()

 We can also customize the `JSON.stringify()` on per object basis.
 If an object contains a method `toJSON()`, it's return value will be converted to JSON string, instead of the whole object value.

+It's yet another way we can use to alter the way object properties are stringified or exclude unwanted properties.
+This time however, we can encapsulate this logic within our object if we like to.

+Let's have a look at the example.

+We create a `Credentials` instance which contains user's email and password.
+We implement a `toJSON` method to not include the password field in the JSON string, unless our user instance itself is a value of property named `data`.
+This could be useful when we send the user object as a body of a HTTP POST request.
+If we wrapped it with an object with property `data` if will contain much need `password` field.

 ```javascript
 class Credentials {